 We made currency conversions into U.S. dollars in accordance with section 773A of the Act and 19 CFR 351.415, based on the exchange rates in effect on the dates of the U.S. sales as certified by the Federal Reserve Bank.
-The exchange rates are available on the Enforcement and Compliance web site at http://enforcement.trade.gov/exchange/index.html.50
+The exchange rates are available on the Enforcement and Compliance web site at http://enforcement.trade.gov/exchange/index.html.42

-48 See Nan Ya Preliminary Analysis Memorandum for further details.
+40 See Memorandum, "Nan Ya Preliminary Analysis Memorandum," dated concurrently with this Preliminary Determination Memorandum for further details.

-49 See 19 CFR 351.411(b).
+41 See 19 CFR 351.411(b).

-50 See Nan Ya Preliminary Analysis Memorandum at Attachment "Nan Ya's U.S. Market Sales and Margin Program Output and Log."
+42 See Memorandum, "Nan Ya Preliminary Analysis Memorandum," dated concurrently with this Preliminary Determination Memorandum at Attachment 2 ("Nan Ya's U.S. Market Sales and Margin Program Output and Log.")